bi-LVYproject-2023/vazquez_2021/README.md

 We downloaded human proteins hg38 assembly version from all available components (chromosomes) except unplaced from UniProt:
 https://www.uniprot.org/proteomes/UP000005640

-Then we filtered out proteins as it was noted in the original article:
+Then we filtered out proteins as suggested in the original article:
 https://colab.research.google.com/drive/1vkKK-bDu3C5pw5PmG8G5N_xI4JGd6PAL?usp=sharing

 Details about filtered categories, regular expressions and so on could be found at Google Sheets: